 Build Quality, knurling, threads, and anodization

-The quality of the TK30 looks the same as the PD35 Tac, PD36R and TK22 v2 I have.
+The quality of the TK30 looks the same as the PD35 Tac, PD36R, and TK22 v2 I have.
 Not better, not worse.
 So don’t expect a jump in quality when paying big cash for this light.
 Only the front looks a little different with a brushed stainless steel bezel.
-Threads and everything look great.
-Enough grease applied so the threads go nice and smooth.
+Threads and everything looks great.
+Enough grease is applied so the threads go nice and smooth.